Erik Knudsen

 Research

 Erik Knudsen is professor in communication science within media use research.
 He leads a work package at the MediaFutures Research Centre for Responsible Media Technology and Innovation and is PI of the project NEWSREC – The Double-edged Sword of News Recommenders’ Impact on Democracy (awarded by the the highly competitive program Research projects for young talents by the Research Council of Norway).
-He did his postdoc at the Digital Social Science Core Facility (DIGSSCORE) and hold a PhD from the Department of Information Science and Media Studies at the University of Bergen, Norway.
-Much of his research innvolves methodological innovation and explores effects of political news use, political communication, trust in journalism, exposure to like-minded information, and polarization and fragmentation.
-He is founder of the Norwegian Journalism Panel and the interdisciplinary Research Group for Political Behaviour, Democracy and Communication (PADKOM) at DIGSSCORE and has lead the development process of the DATADONOR tool for safely collecting digital trace data of news use.
-His work has appeared in Journal of Communication, Political Communication, Journalism, Digital Journalism, Journalism Studies, Scandinavian Political Studies, and other peer-reviewed journals.
+He did his postdoc at the Digital Social Science Core Facility (DIGSSCORE) and holds a PhD from the Department of Information Science and Media Studies at the University of Bergen, Norway.

 Higlighted publications:

 Knudsen, Erik (2022) “Modeling News Recommender Systems’ Conditional Effects on Selective Exposure: Evidence from Two Online Experiments.”
 Journal of Communication, published online ahead of print.
 The journal is the flagship journal of the International Communication Association (ICA) and is the most prestigious journal in the field of communication research.
-Single authored.
+Single-authored.
 Open access.
 Doi: https://doi.org/10.1093/joc/jqac047

 Outreach